gctools-outilsgc/aurora-design-system/documentation/pages/forms-overall-design-and-labels.md

 _**\(Example image here\)**_

-For more information about placeholder text design, refer to the [_Typography_](typography.md) section.
+For more information about placeholder text styles, refer to the [_Typography_](typography.md) section.

+## Grouping / Field Sets

+To help users better understand a form, it may be useful to group inputs into categories or field sets.
+Field sets should be grouped visually on the page and labelled using Header 3 with a divider underneath.

+*Example image of field sets

+## Step Indicators
+If possible, it is recommended to limit forms to one page.
+If a form has more than one page, use a step indicator.

+If a form has more than one page, it is recommended to provide the user with a visual representation of progression so that they are aware of their level of completetion.
+Styling for step indicators is written in its own section of this documentation.

 ## Navigation

 Navigation to different pages may be necessary to include in a form.
 If they are related to a specific field, for example "Forgot password?", include the link inline and underneath the related field.
 If the link is related to the entire form, for example "Register here", include the link at the bottom of the form in a way that is visually separate.